-4 injured when vehicle crashes into restaurant in Chinatown-International District
+7 injured when vehicle crashes into restaurant in Chinatown-International District

-At least four people were injured after a vehicle crashed into a restaurant in Seattle’s Chinatown-International District Thursday afternoon, authorities said.
+Seven people were injured — two with life-threatening wounds — after a vehicle crashed into a restaurant in Seattle’s Chinatown-International District Thursday afternoon, authorities said.

-The car drove into Dim Sum King, at 617 South Jackson Street, around 2 p.m., according to a tweet from the Seattle Police Department.
-Firefighters safely extricated one person, while the other three suffered minor injuries, according to the Seattle Fire Department.

-All four — two of whom were trapped inside the restaurant at the time of the collision — were transported to the hospital for “further evaluation,” fire officials said.
+The driver of a Toyota Camry accelerated backwards into the entrance of Dim Sum King, at 617 South Jackson Street, around 2 p.m., according to the Seattle Police Department.
+All seven people were inside the restaurant at the time of the collision, and were taken to the hospital “with various injuries,” police said.

+The Seattle Fire Department transported four people to the hospital, while at least two arrived on their own, police said.
+It wasn’t immediately clear if the Toyota driver suffered any injuries.

+“It appears that the driver of the Toyota Camry was attempting to park the car on South Jackson Street when the Camry went over the sidewalk and into the front of the business,” police said in a statement Thursday afternoon.

 Fire crews later determined the crash did not cause significant structural damage to the building.